prd-dahal/prd-dahal/README.md

 # Rock Paper Scissors Game Using Machine Vision

-This is a simple scissors, paper rock game where the user input is got from the Computer's Deafult Camera and position of hand is analyzed to detect scissiors, papers or rocks position.
+This is a simple scissors, paper rock game where the user input is taken from the Computer's Deafult Camera and position of hand is analyzed to detect scissiors, papers or rocks position.
 The rsp(rock, scissiors, paper) of the computer's move is randomly selected.